Bi-graded Koszul modules, K3 carpets, and Green's conjecture: Introduction

 Miraculously, the target can be given the structure of a finitely generated $S$-module, so that this map is a module homomorphism, namely it is the middle homology of a complex

 This identification is subtle and occupies a great deal of the paper!
 Since $i=u+v$, this leads to a three-term complex of free $S$-modules

-where $K$ is some extension of $\D^{u+v}U$ by $\D^{u+v+2}U$ (and in characteristic zero or large it is split).
+where $K$ is some extension of $\D^{u+v}U$ by $\D^{u+v+2}U$ (which is split if the characteristic of $\kk$ is zero or large).
 We denote the middle homology by $W^{(u+1,v+1)}$ and call it a \defi{bi-graded Weyman module} (see Section~\ref{sec:Weyman}, and \cite[Section~5.1]{AFPRW} for the singly-graded case).
-Theorem~\ref{thm:syz-Xab} now follows from:
+In fact, this is an instance of a bi-graded Koszul module with $V_1=\D^{u+1} U$ and $V_2=\D^{v+1} U$.
+Specializing Theorem~\ref{thm:vanishing} to this situation gives the following theorem, which itself implies Theorem~\ref{thm:syz-Xab}: